 We adopted Topic 606, effective January 1, 2018, using the full retrospective method of adoption as if the adoption occurred on January 1, 2017, while Pre-Acquisition ZI adopted Topic 606 effective January 1, 2019, using the modified retrospective method of adoption.
 Results for Pre-Acquisition ZI beginning after January 1, 2019 are presented under Topic 606, while prior period amounts are not adjusted and continue to be presented in accordance with their historic accounting under ASC Topic 605 Revenue Recognition.
 We believe that the revenue presented for Pre-Acquisition ZI in 2018 would not have materially changed, had Pre-Acquisition ZI used the full retrospective method of adoption for Topic 606 and restated their 2018 revenue figures.
-See Note 2 - Basis of Presentation and Summary of Significant Accounting Policies within our consolidated financial statements included appearing elsewhere in this prospectus for additional information.
+See Note 2-Basis of Presentation and Summary of Significant Accounting Policies within our consolidated financial statements included appearing elsewhere in this prospectus for additional information.

 In February 2016, the FASB issued ASU No. 2016-02 Leases (Topic 842) ("Topic 842"), which increases the transparency and comparability among organizations' accounting for leases.
 The guidance requires a company to recognize lease assets and liabilities on the balance sheet, as well as disclose key information about lease arrangements.
 In July 2018, the FASB issued guidance to permit an alternative transition method for Topic 842, which allows transition to the new lease standard by recognizing a cumulative-effect adjustment to the opening balance of retained earnings in the period of adoption.
 We adopted Topic 842 as of January 1, 2019 under this new alternative transition method.
 We elected the package of practical expedients permitted under the transition guidance within the new standard, which among other things, allows us to carry forward the historical lease classification.
 In addition, as a practical expedient relating to our property leases, we will not separate lease components from nonlease components.
-We did not elect the hindsight practical expedient permitted under the transition guidance within the new lease standard.
-While adoption of Topic 842 did not have a material impact to our consolidated statements of operations or comprehensive loss, we did record a material increase to our assets and liabilities on the balance sheet upon adoption of this standard.
-Upon adoption, we recognized a right-of-use asset of \$9.3 million and a lease liability of \$12.8 million, largely pertaining to the Company's headquarter office lease, with a cumulative-effect adjustment, net of tax, to retained earnings in the amount of \$1.8 million representing hidden impairment.
-In addition, we recorded an additional \$28.6 million right-of-use asset and lease liability on February 1, 2019 in connection with the acquisition of Pre-Acquisition ZI.
+We will not elect the hindsight practical expedient permitted under the transition guidance within the new lease standard.
+We have substantially completed an assessment of the new standard's impact, and while we do not expect a material impact from adoption on our consolidated statements of operations or comprehensive loss, we do expect to record a material increase in our assets and liabilities on the balance sheet upon adoption of this standard.
+Upon adoption, we recognized a right-of-use asset in the range of \$9 million to \$10 million and a lease liability in the range of \$12 million to \$13 million, largely pertaining to our headquarter office lease.